dianeujeneza/akan-names/README.md

 Akan name calculator is an application that will help people to calculate their akan names based on their birthday dates and their gender.
 ## Setup/Installation Requirements
 No setups and installation is required for this application but there will be required to have internet and electronic device which can access internet a have a browser.
+## Behavior Driven Development(BDD)
+*It calculates users birthdays and show them the day of the week they were born from and then show the name that correspond to that day based on the gender.

+*INPUTS: Day,Month,Year then clicl Calculate button.

+*OUTPUTS:Day of the week and the corresponding Akan Name.
 ## Known Bugs
 Bugs occurs when informations are not well inserted as required
 ## Technologies Used